gboehl/emcwrap/README.rst

     log_prob = create_test_func(ndim, weight, m, cov_scale)

-``log_prob`` will now return the log-PDF of a 35-dimensional Gaussian mixture with three separate modes.
+``log_prob`` will now return the log-PDF of a 35-dimensional Gaussian mixture with **three separate modes**.

 Next, define the initial ensemble.
 In a Bayesian setup, a good initial ensemble would be a sample from the prior distribution.
 Here, we will go for a sample from a rather flat Gaussian distribution.

 .. code-block:: python